 Vulnerabilities are interesting – they are critical and often precious, but no one likes having their baby called ugly.
-Hackers and organizations are two groups who need to be able to talk regularly, but at this point have 40 years of history that suggest they haven’t figured out how to get along yet.
+Ethical hackers and organizations are two groups who need to be able to talk regularly, but at this point have 40 years of history that suggest they haven’t figured out how to get along yet.
 Bugcrowd facilitates that conversation, aligns expectations, provides workflows and data to support the value of a report and the actions which may be required.
 Ultimately all of this exists to reduce risk, make users safer, and ensure hackers get paid for their contribution.

 For companies, crowdsourcing cybersecurity amounts to radically improved awareness of their real-world risk, which converts into better ROI on defensive and remediation spend.
 CISOs struggle with managing the skills gap, having contextual visibility on their risk-posture, and generally being in a position to outsmart the enemy.
-Bugcrowd delivers an army of allies to counter an army of adversaries.
+Bugcrowd delivers an army of allies [ethical hackers] to counter an army of adversaries.